There is a lot of truth and misconceptions about MLM companies and pyramid schemes going around with 2 being the most prevalent:

 Examples of pyramid scheme businesses (illegal):

 Zeek Rewards: A $600 million dollar ponzi scheme which basically lured investors into it, promising riches by sharing it’s daily profits as well as getting people to refer others into it for 50% of their investment.
 It then turned out there was NO value or product offered.
 It was just investors paying investors.
-Full report.
+Full report on Zeek Rewards.

 Empower Network: This is an MLM company which gets you to join it for $25, then “persuades” you to invest in it’s other up-sells to the tune of $5,000+.
 The only “value” you get from this company is the training which teaches you to promote the company itself to others.
 This training even if legitimate is beyond over priced, which is further evidence of a pyramid scheme.

 In reality the only thing you’re really doing with Empower Network is paying to promote the business itself to others.
 This is one of the worst reviewed companies I have ever investigated.
-Full report.
+Full report on Empower Network.

 Most MLM’s: I can’t speak for all of them, but the ones I have reviewed/seen all make a lot of promises without going into detail on what it is they actually do/offer.
 Any company which stresses more so how much you can make, instead of actually explaining what it is you’re going to get (value) for buying should be a red flag to anyone.
 And by the way, you paying to be able to promote a business does not count as value.

-The rules of thumb.
-More ways to tell if a MLM is a pyramid scheme:
+5 more ways to tell if a MLM program is a pyramid scheme:

-- If the MLM you are in or thinking about joining pays you to ONLY refer people into the company, it’s a pyramid scheme.
+1) If the MLM you are in or thinking about joining pays you to only refer people into the company, it’s a pyramid scheme (no actual product).

 Have any questions?

 If you’re currently interested in an MLM and can’t tell if it’s legitimate or not, feel free to leave a question/comment below and I’d be more than happy to answer it :).
-You can also read this article for safer ways to start a legitimate business in none MLM fields.
+You can also read this article on succeeding in MLM for safer ways to start a legitimate business in none MLM fields.